bulderi/dotfiles/README.md

 # Dotfiles
-Dotfiles that are used on my macbook.
+Dotfiles and more used on my macbook.

 ## Table of contents